 So, all said, carrying a bottle of water around with you is probably our number one tip!
 Don't make the mistake of thinking it's not as important as it is during the summer months.

-Hand washing in the winter months is really important, because this is the season we all seem to pick up coughs and colds – and you’ll need to be doubly wary due to Covid.
+Hand washing in the winter months is really important, because this is the season we all seem to pick up coughs and colds.
 When you're pregnant, it's really no fun being ill.
 Beside the fact that there are few medications that you are able or want to take, being ill in pregnancy can take its toll on your baby too, so you'll want to avoid as many germs as you can.
 While you can't avoid people all winter, you can take steps to make sure you stay as germ-free as possible.

 - Always carry hand sanitiser in your bag

 - Ensure all family members are washing their hands too

 If you do fall sick (during pregnancy our immune systems can be a lower than usual), talk to your midwife or GP about the medicines that are safe to take during pregnancy.

 During the winter, snow and ice can be a problem, especially for pregnant women.
 Here are some tips to help you stay on your feet:

 - Wear sensible shoes.
 You’ll be able to wear those killer heels next year.
 Flats with a good grip on the sole are your best friend now.
 If it’s icy out, stay home and send someone else out if you need something.